-Let's say there are 50 people making money off this offer you just after be better than number 50 to make money.
+Let's say fifty people are making money off an offer; you will have to be as good or better than the fiftieth to make money.

 Let's talk about the typical of affiliate journey as a newbie:

-The newbie hears about play killing it on Snapchat or Pinterest and tries that out without a working offer
+- The newbie hears about an offer killing it on Snapchat or Pinterest and tries that out without a working offer

-Now if you took this journey and took one good offer tested against a couple other similar offers.
+What if you take this journey, instead of taking one good offer and test against a couple of other similar offers?

-In the example above if you stick to one traffic source, the newbie would really understand the traffic source.
+- In the example above, you stick to one traffic source, the newbie would understand the traffic source.

-It would have made an effort by now to meet somebody locally or online that is running traffic similar to theirs.
+- They would have made an effort by now to meet a like-minded affiliate locally or online running traffic similar to them.

-Is getting some profitable campaigns, because they have been spying and pretty much knows most of the affiliates in that vertical.
+- They are getting a few profitable campaigns because they have been spying and pretty much know most of the vertical affiliates.

-They tested a bunch of ads, a bunch of landing pages, and set up a bunch of campaigns, and kind of knows what's going to work before they even upload it
+- They tested a bunch of ads and landing pages and set up a bunch of campaigns.
+They knew what was going to work before they even uploaded them.

 Here's some advice:

-So, since we knew so much about that particular vertical, we were able to take our knowledge and almost immediately become profitable to a much broader audience.
+So, since we knew so much about that particular vertical, we could take our knowledge and almost immediately become profitable to a much broader audience.